-District mission boards (DMBs) and home mission churches are supported by three home mission counselors, a Hispanic outreach consultant, an Asian ministry coordinator, and a Campus Ministry counselor.
-These six mission counselors work with the DMBs to find, evaluate, and develop new home mission locations.
+District mission boards (DMBs) and home mission churches are supported by three home mission counselors.
+They work with the DMBs to find, evaluate, and develop new home mission locations.
 They also provide onsite assistance to home mission congregations and counseling and training to the new missionaries who are called to serve them.
-This support is crucial in guiding mission congregations on the way to becoming self-supporting congregations.
+This support is crucial in guiding mission churches on the way to becoming self-supporting congregations.
+WELS Home Missions also works with three specialized mission counselors that assist congregations with Hispanic, Asian, and Campus Ministry outreach.

 Meet the Mission Counselors